Deshaun Watson: Personal life

-Watson is a Christian and converted to the Southern Baptist Convention after moving to Houston to play for the Texans.
+Watson is a Christian.
 In 2006, when Watson was 11, Atlanta Falcons running back Warrick Dunn donated a home to Watson's family through Dunn's charity Homes for the Holidays, in partnership with Habitat for Humanity.
 In 2017, Watson donated his first NFL game check of approximately $27,000 to three NRG Stadium cafeteria employees affected by Hurricane Harvey.